When can I buy film?

 Unless that film was made by 3M-Ferrania at some point in the past, the answer is "Sorry, but no."

 Your favorite defunct color film from Kodak, Fuji, Agfa or any other historical manufacturer is not something that can be recreated by FILM Ferrania for a wide variety of reasons.
 Most of the reasons relate to one of these three factors:

-- The intellectual property is still owned by someone else or is otherwise simply not available any longer.
+- The intellectual property is still owned by someone else or simply not available.

 - Some element of the chemistry is no longer available, or may even be illegal.